Last updated on January 6th, 2023 at 07:46 am.

 For larger appetites, the Bratwurst, Dunkel Brat or Kasekrainer (cheese Brat), are a few different types of sausages made with a home-style sides.

 Try the Sauerkraut made with bacon with a side of Potato salad.
-All snacks are made with and are paired up with a perfect brew.
+All snacks are made with and paired up with a perfect brew.

 KC Bier Co.
 Growler Club members enjoy a wide array of benefits in addition to growler fills.
 For a one-time fee of $55, members receive a members-only stainless steel growler, KC Bier Co.
 T-shirt, and first growler of bier.